-Average Electricity Prices in $/kWh – 2023
+Average Electricity Prices in $/kWh – 2024

 Hydroelectric power is renewable, having zero to low carbon emissions

-As prices of oil and natural gas rise and fall, so does the electricity rates.
+As prices of oil and natural gas rise and fall, so do electricity rates.
 Even though the U.S. is a net oil producer and extracts a lot of its own fossil fuels, its part of the free market.
 As such, energy commodities will flow to where prices are and impact everyone.

 Estimated Electricity Prices In Cents/kWh For Each State